University of Malaya: King Edward VII College of Medicine

-The establishment of the university began with the issue of shortage of medical assistants in Singapore and Penang during the late 1890s.
+The establishment of the university began with the issue of a shortage of medical assistants in Singapore and Penang during the late 1890s.
 The problem was addressed in a report published by the Education Commission in April 1902.
-In the report, it was stated that the commission was in favour of establishing a medical school to fulfil the demand for medical assistants in government hospitals.
+The report stated that the commission was in favour of establishing a medical school to fulfil the demand for medical assistants in government hospitals.
 However, such a view was not in favour among the European community.

 Legislation was passed by the Straits Legislative Council in June 1905 under Ordinance No. XV 1905.
 The school opened on 3 July 1905 and began functioning in September.
-On 28 September 1905, Sir John officiated the school under the name ‘The Straits and Federated Malay States Government Medical School.’
+On 28 September 1905, Sir John Anderson officiated the school under the name 'The Straits and Federated Malay States Government Medical School.'

 The school was located in the old Female Lunatic Asylum near the Singapore General Hospital at Sepoy Lines off New Bridge Road, where four of the asylum buildings were converted into a medical school.
 In 1907, a lecture hall and laboratory were added.
-There were no library and room to keep pathological specimens.
+There was no library and room to keep pathological specimens.

 In 1905, there were 17 medical students, four students attending the hospital assistant course.
 Five years later, the enrolments increased to 90 medical students and 30 trainee hospital assistants.
-The school had only one permanent staff which was the Principal, the teaching staff were employed on a part-time basis.
+The school had only one permanent staff, which was the Principal; the teaching staff were employed on a part-time basis.
 The Principal was Dr Gerald Dudley Freer, who previously served as Senior Colonial Surgeon Resident of Penang.

 The School Council wanted to gain recognition of its Diploma by the General Council of Medical Education in the United Kingdom to ensure that the Licentiate of Medicine and Surgery Diploma offered by the school would gain worldwide recognition.
 In 1916, the GCME recognised the Licentiate of Medicine and Surgery Diploma offered by the school.
 The licentiates were placed on the General Council's Colonial List of the British Medical Register and were entitled to practise anywhere within the British Empire.